With the 2023 Women in Construction Week (WIC Week) arriving, it’s an important time to reflect on the status of women in the construction industry.

 What women can bring to construction

-With the continued pressure of workforce shortages in construction, it’s important that firms engage a vital source of talent to advance the industry.
+With the continued pressure of workforce shortages in construction, it’s important that firms engage a vital source of talent to advance the industry by actively promoting gender diversity.

 Women make up nearly half of the available labor on the market.
-If women aren’t being included in discussions about trade workers, then that’s half of the possible workforce being overlooked.
+If women aren’t being included in discussions about leadership and trade positions, then that’s half of the possible workforce being overlooked.

-But apart from the need for more workers, there are also intangible benefits to increasing the number of women at firms.
+Apart from the need for more workers, increasing the number of women at firms also brings intangible benefits.

 In the field, this can be especially necessary.
 Women are still newer to these aspects of construction, so they’re able to question traditions and methods that may need to be updated and approach challenges differently.
 With diversity comes new ideas on how to improve your operation and compete more effectively.